MrCerealGuy/Stonecraft/doc/Manual.md

 Assigns the given `<command>` to the currently held brush item, it will be ran with the first pointed solid node (as determined via raycast) as
 WorldEdit position 1 when using that specific brush item.
 Passing `none` instead clears the command assigned to the currently held brush item.
-Note that this functionality requires the `worldedit_brush` mod enabled.

     //brush cube 8 8 8 Cobblestone
     //brush spr 12 glass